madhurichitha/FUTURE_PE_01/README.md

 - Local SEO-focused prompting
 - AI-assisted content workflow

+---

-## 8. Tools Used
+## 10. Tools Used

-- AI language model / website generation tool
+- AI language model for prompt development and content generation
+- AI-assisted website generation tool
-- GitHub
+- GitHub for documentation and submission
 - Web technologies used by the generated website

+---

-## 9. Final Outcome
+## 11. Final Outcome

 The final outcome is a premium salon website concept for Luxe Studio Salon, combining AI-generated website content with a modern user interface.

 The project demonstrates how Prompt Engineering can be used to solve a real-world local business content and website requirement.

+---

-## 10. Project Purpose
+## 12. Project Purpose

 This project is intended to demonstrate the practical use of AI prompting for creating website-ready content for local businesses as part of the Future Interns Prompt Engineering Internship.

+---

+## 13. Project Evidence

+The `outputs` folder contains:

+- Generated website copy
+- Screenshots of the completed website

+The `prompts` folder contains the structured prompt used for generating the website content.